Skip to Main Content

 When not to get a business credit card

-From a behavioral standpoint, however, a business credit card won’t absolve you of any negative credit history you may have with your personal cards.
+While there are advantages to having a business credit card, it won’t absolve you of any negative credit history you may have with your personal cards.
 A business credit card might make your financial situation worse if you’re struggling to:

 • Keep your spending within your limits